TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-operator/key-concepts/key-concepts.md

 | `TYK_URL` | URL of Tyk Gateway or Dashboard API |
 | `TYK_ORG` | Organisation ID of Operator user |
 | `TYK_AUTH` | API key of Operator user |

+These would be the default credentials Tyk Operator use to connect to Tyk.

+## Multi-tenancy in Tyk Operator

+Tyk Operator is a cluster resource, and it is not safe to run multiple Tyk Operator deployment in a single cluster.
+However, this raises the question of how to handle scenarios where multiple teams or departments need to manage their own API configurations using different credentials.

+While you cannot run multiple instances of Tyk Operator in a single cluster, you can achieve multi-tenancy by leveraging OperatorContext.
+OperatorContext allows you to define different sets of credentials and configuration parameters for different teams or departments, enabling isolated management of API configurations within the same Tyk Operator instance.
+Check [Operator Context]({{< ref "product-stack/tyk-operator/key-concepts/operator-context" >}}) for more information.